-Sebum is secreted by your pores to help keep it moisturized and protected from external stressors.
-It’s a good and necessary part of your skin health, however, it does contribute to whether or not your pores are visible.
+Your pores secrete sebum to help keep it moisturized and protected from external stressors.
+It’s a good and necessary part of your skin health.
+However, it does contribute to whether your pores are visible and the development of acne.
 Read on.

-Your pores aren’t actually as big as you think, however some people do have pores that are more noticeable than others.
+Your pores aren’t actually as big as you think.
+However, some people do have pores that are more noticeable than others.
 Genetics plays the biggest role in why your pores are as large as they seem.
-However, there are other factors that can make your pores appear more noticeable, or “larger,” than they are.
+However, other factors can make your pores appear more noticeable or “larger” than they are.

 Large pores size is commonly associated with oily skin, and there’s a reason for that.
 Oily skin is skin that is overproducing sebum.
 Studies show that skin that produces too much sebum usually has pores that appear enlarged.

 There’s a plot twist here: having oily skin doesn’t mean your skin doesn’t need moisture.
 In fact, your skin could actually be oily because it’s dehydrated.
-When your skin becomes dehydrated, your sebaceous glands (the glands that produce sebum) start working overtime to produce even more oil, which can result in skin that is excessively oily.
+When your skin becomes dehydrated, your sebaceous glands (the glands that produce sebum) start working overtime to produce even more oil, resulting in excessively oily skin.

-Free radical damage gets a lot of press, but you might not have a clear understanding of what it is and how it affects your skin.
+Free radical damage gets a lot of press, but you might not clearly understand what it is and how it affects your skin.
 Here’s what you really need to know about free radicals.